BenoitZugmeyer/eslint-plugin-html/README.md

 ### To v4

 `eslint-plugin-html` v4 requires at least ESLint v4.7.
-This is because a lot of internal changes occured in ESLint v4.7, including a [new API to support autofixing in preprocessors](https://eslint.org/docs/developer-guide/working-with-plugins#processors-in-plugins).
+This is because a lot of internal changes occurred in ESLint v4.7, including a [new API to support autofixing in preprocessors](https://eslint.org/docs/developer-guide/working-with-plugins#processors-in-plugins).
 If you are still using an older version of ESLint, please consider upgrading, or keep using `eslint-plugin-html` v3.